VueFileManager/vuefilemanager/README.md

 Copy project files to web root folder of your domain.
 It's mostly located in `html`, `www` or `public_html` folder name.

+Then change your **public directory** for your domain.
+It should be changed to /public directory in the app.

 Make sure `.env` file was uploaded.
 This type of file can be hidden in default.

 Set `755` permission (CHMOD) to these file and folders directory within all children subdirectories: